Being an American: Teaching the Founding Documents and Supporting English Language-Learners

 One thing we learned in creating these materials is that what is good for English language-learners is good for just about all students.
 That’s because ELL strategies represent good teaching — vocabulary and literacy support, and real-life situations that will show the significance of the Constitution and civic engagement today.
 All of your students will benefit from these resources!

-This workshop is for high school U.S. History, Government, Civics and Social Studies teachers and will help meet numerous state standards.
-The workshop is best suited for those who teach intermediate to advanced English language-learners.
+This workshop is for U.S. History, Government, Civics and Social Studies teachers and will help meet numerous New Mexico state standards.
+This workshop is best suited for those who teach intermediate to advanced English language-learners.

 - Draft Agenda